Elekr/CSharpAutomationFramework/README.md

 - ExtentReports
 - RestSharp

+## Opening the Project
+This project can be run using visual studio 2022, the project can be run without any additional dependencies or set up.

 ## Running the tests
 Tests can be ran from the test explorer or the command line.
 Test > Test Explorer > Run